HarrisonBounds/FaceRecognition/README.md

 ### 3. Recognizing Faces

-Use the wrecognize_faces.pyw script to recognize and identify faces from images in the ./tester directory.
+Use the `recognize_faces.py` script to recognize and identify faces from images in the ./tester directory.

 **Steps:**